 At present, favorable climatic conditions of Turkmenistan enable it to grow cotton, cereals, vegetable, fruits, grapes, forage crops almost over all the territory of Turkmenistan, and subtropical crops such as olives, pomegranates, persimmons, etc., in the south-west.
 Projected climate change in Turkmenistan is expected to directly affect the following: (i) Irrigation water demand due to transpiration intensity; (ii) Irrigated land reclamation; (iii) Agricultural crop yields; and (iv) Growing period of plants.
 In order to determine climate change impact on key agricultural production indicators in the main agricultural regions of Turkmenistan, three natural climatic zones - the Kopetdag and Murgab, the downstream Amudarya and the middle-stream Amudarya were studied.
-The calculations have been made for major agricultural crops - cotton, wheat, lucerne, and vegetables taking into account their yield capacity.
-Data analysis showed that crop water demand is likely to increase by 2020 by 13%.
+The calculations have been made for major agricultural crops water demand is likely to increase by 2020 by 13%39.
 This is further compounded by the fact that Turkmenistan is a water-stressed country and has one of the harshest climates in the Central Asian region.
 The main causes of baseline water stress are: periodic low water flows in rivers, low efficiency of irrigation system, low performing irrigation techniques, limited effective water conservation mechanisms, and limited available water resources for the further economic development of irrigated agriculture.